Mosh (software): Roaming

 Mosh is built on the State-Synchronization Protocol (SSP), which supports single-packet roaming.
 After the client has switched to a new IP address, a single packet that successfully reaches the server is enough to "roam" the connection.
 The client does not need to know it has roamed.
-(The client may be using NAT and the NAT roamed instead.)
+(The client may be on a network with network address translation (NAT) when the NAT router roams.)

 Packet loss

 In the Mosh research paper, the creators tested SSP on a link with 29% packet loss, and found that SSP reduced the average response time by a factor of 50 (from 16.8 seconds to 0.33 seconds) compared with SSH, which uses TCP.
 A different study, by students at Stanford University, found that SSP reduced the average response time by a factor of 30 (from 5.9 seconds to 0.19 seconds).

 Local echo

 According to Mosh's developers, the program was found to be able to predict and immediately display 70% of user keystrokes, reducing the median response time to a keystroke to less than 5 milliseconds (masking the latency of the network).
 A different study, by students at Stanford University, found that Mosh was able to quickly echo 55% of user keystrokes.